 The battery monitor is now powered up.
-The display is active,.
+The display is active, and Bluetooth is active.

 In order to be fully functional, the battery monitor needs to be configured; see the Configuration [12] chapter.

 In case the battery monitor is going to be used to monitor a second battery, battery bank midpoint or battery temperature, see one of the next 3 paragraphs on how to do this and then go to the Configuration [12] chapter.